-Some indicators that the quality of air you breathe inside your home is not that good include:
+Some indicators that the quality of the air you breathe inside your home is not that good include:

-When any of the following symptoms become worse on particular months, there might be problems with your cooling and heating systems.
+When any of the following symptoms become worse in particular months, there might be problems with your cooling and heating systems.
 Symptoms like the above indicate that allergens and air pollutants are circulating inside your house.
 As mentioned before, the air pollution in Seattle is worse indoors.

-Effects of pollutants are varied.
+The effects of pollutants are varied.
 The primary pollutants cause direct harm.
 They can also react to and become harmful matters in the atmosphere.
 Secondary pollutants are the harmful essences that form from the reactions between the atmosphere’s components and primary pollutants.

 The Environmental Protection Agency describes six types of air pollutants that are potentially dangerous to humans.

-Sulfur dioxide – is another very reactive and colorless gas.
+Sulfur Dioxide – is another very reactive and colorless gas.
 Industrial power plants produce about 70 percent of sulfur dioxide emissions from combustion.
 Coal-powered plants are major culprits in the production of sulfur dioxide.
-The sulfur content of coal reacts with the oxygen in the atmosphere to form compound sulfur dioxide and once in the air, further reactions have the potential to produce sulfur acid.
+The sulfur content of coal reacts with the oxygen in the atmosphere to form compound sulfur dioxide, and once in the air, further reactions have the potential to produce sulfur acid.
 This is the matter that becomes acid rain.
 Respiratory illness can develop when you inhale sulfur dioxide.